vayne1125/NYCU-Visual-Recognitionusing-Deep-Learning/HW1_Image-Classification-Problem/README.md

 ## Introduction
 In this assignment, we aim to train a deep learning model for image classification using a dataset provided for the HW1 Image Classification Problem.
 Our goal is to develop a model that can accurately predict the class of given test images.

-To achieve this, we experimented with different model architectures, including ResNet-50, ResNet-101, ResNeXt-50, and ResNeXt-101.
-Additionally, we explored various fully connected (FC) layer structures to optimize performance.
-After extensive evaluation, we found that ResNeXt-101 achieved the best results.
-We also applied data augmentation techniques to enhance training robustness and implemented Test-Time Augmentation (TTA) to further improve the model's generalization ability.
+To achieve this, I experimented with different model architectures, including ResNet-50, ResNet-101, ResNeXt-50, and ResNeXt-101.
+Additionally, I explored various fully connected (FC) layer structures and fine-tuned the learning rate along with the hyperparameters of the CosineAnnealingLR scheduler, such as `T_max` and `eta_min`, to optimize performance.
+After extensive evaluation, I found that ResNeXt-101, combined with a well-tuned learning rate and CosineAnnealingLR scheduler, achieved the best results.
+I also applied data augmentation techniques to enhance training robustness and implemented Test-Time Augmentation (TTA) to further improve the model's generalization ability..

 The dataset consists of training, validation, and test sets.
 The model is trained using a cross-entropy loss function, and performance is evaluated based on classification accuracy.
-Our final model achieves an accuracy of 94% on the validation set, and we expect to obtain competitive results on the test set.
+Our final model achieves an accuracy of 93% on the validation set and 96% on the public test set, demonstrating its strong generalization capability.
+I expect to obtain competitive results on the final test set.

 ## How to install
 To install the necessary dependencies for this project, follow these steps: